Learn more about Jira Cloud products, features, plans, and migration.

 After the project is created, you will see the global settings for the project and can continue to configure application-specific settings for the project as needed.

-- Choosing Jira Classic or Project Management creates the default Jira project.
+Choosing Jira Company-managed or Project Management creates the default Jira project.

 Creating a cross-application project